 3.Get a prenuptial agreement.
 Prenuptial agreements allow spouses to opt out or limit their participation in California’s community property system.
 Prenuptial agreements also generally allow spouses to waive or limit spousal support if they are well-educated and self-sufficient.
 They also allow spouses to set strictly defined rules on the division of property and support.
 Strictly defined rules generally mean lower attorney fees.

-The divorce attorneys at the Law Offices of Nancy J. Bickford are here to help.
+The divorce attorneys at Bickford Blado & Botros are here to help.
 We practice exclusively in the area of family law and have extensive experience in all aspects of divorce litigation and related issues.
 Nancy J. Bickford is the only attorney in San Diego County representing clients in divorces, who is a Certified Family Law Specialist (CFLS) and who is actively licensed as a Certified Public Accountant (CPA).
 Don’t settle for less when determining your rights.
 Call 858-793-8884 in Del Mar, Carmel Valley, North County or San Diego.